magento/devdocs/guides/v2.3/rest/tutorials/bulk-configurable-product/create-configurable-simple-products.md

 layout: tutorial
 group: rest-api
 title: Step 2.
 Create the configurable and simple products
-subtitle: Create a configurable product tutorial
+subtitle: Create a configurable product using the Bulk APIs
 menu_title: Step 2.
-Create the configurable anb simple products
+Create the configurable and simple products
 menu_order: 20
 level3_subgroup: bulk-configurable-product-tutorial
 return_to: